Judge orders Philip's will sealed to protect royal 'dignity' - NewsBreak

 Judge orders Philip's will sealed to protect royal 'dignity'

-A judge ruled Thursday that the will of the late Prince Philip should remain secret to protect the “dignity” of his widow Queen Elizabeth II , who is Britain’s head of state.
+LONDON — (AP) — A judge ruled Thursday that the will of the late Prince Philip should remain secret to protect the “dignity” of his widow Queen Elizabeth II, who is Britain’s head of state.

 Philip died in April at the age of 99 after more than seven decades of marriage to the queen.